rafalgrodzinski/bits-runner-builder/docs/Reference.md

 .count // Data types only: Number of elements in sized data types .adr // Address of a given variable
-.val // Pointers only: returns the value that the pointer references .vAdr // Pointers only: address of the referenced value (not the poitner itself)
+.val // Pointers only: returns the value that the pointer references .vadr // Pointers only: address of the referenced value (not the poitner itself)
 ```

 ## Module Structure